SoftingIndustrial/datafeed-edge-connector/edgeconnector-modbus/README.md

 Please see the [License README page](../Licenses/README.md) for further details.

-The license activation for **dataFEED edgeConnector Modbus** is described at the [README page](../Licenses/SoftingLicenseServer/README.md) of the Softing License Server.
+The license activation for **dataFEED edgeConnector Modbus** is described in the [README page](../Licenses/SoftingLicenseServer/README.md) of the Softing License Server.